Creating a Custom HTML Template

 When you're designing your knowledge base there's likely going to be times you'll want to work with dates, and manipulate your articles and categories, so we've bundled in the awesome Lodash and Moment packages for you as locals.

-We know it can be a little overwhelming to get started, so we've open sourced a version of our Boxed (v3) template.
-Download the Boxed v3 theme here >
+We know it can be a little overwhelming to get started, so we've open sourced a version of our Boxed (v3next) template with instant search and subcategory support.
+Download the Boxed v3next theme here >

 To get started with this template, just copy/paste the content from the *.jade files you downloaded into the relevant *.jade file in your HelpDocs account.
 Then paste style.css into your Settings > Code > Custom CSS.